 The Boiler Upgrade Scheme is a £450 million scheme, that offers upfront capital grants to households and small businesses looking to install heat pumps and, in some limited cases, biomass boilers.
 The BUS launched on 23rd May 2022, however, eligibility for funding will commence from 1st April 2022.
-The scheme is expected to help install 90,000 heat pumps over three years.
-Under the scheme, homeowners will be able to claim grants towards the installation and capital costs of up to £5,000 of ASHPs and £6,000 for GSHPs.
-The heat pump must provide heat to a single property and for the purpose of meeting the full space and hot water heating demand.
+Under the scheme, homeowners will be able to claim grants towards the installation and capital costs of up to £7,500 for Air Source and Ground Source Heat Pumps from Monday 23rd October 2023.

-BUS vouchers will have validity periods of 3 months for air source and 6 months for ground source heat pumps - the voucher process will be installer-led.
+Vouchers applied for before this date will not be eligible for the higher grant.
+However, those with existing vouchers can choose to revoke them and reapply for a new voucher with the enhanced grant once the effective date has passed.
 The Government want as many people as possible to be able to have a heat pump installed through the scheme so have built in some flexibility to the funding allocations.

 - The annual budget allocation is £150 million

 - However, we understand based on our conversations with BEIS that this could be increased further in the first year to meet anything beyond this meaning that every application for a heat pump this year should be guaranteed.